trishak23/ai-ethics-checker/README.md

   }
 }

+---

-Notes
+## Notes

 The project is self-contained, so no external dataset is required.
 The scores are heuristic-based, meant for demonstration and educational purposes.
 Future improvements could include:

-Real datasets in data/ folder
+1. Real datasets in a data/ folder

-More detailed fairness checks
+2. More detailed fairness checks

-Visualization of results
+3. Visualization of results